 Fully Working Prototype

-We developed a fully working prototype implementing the cryptographic access control scheme developed by Garrison et al..
-The prototype was tested with several simulated sequences of operations combining the creation of users and roles, assignment and revoking of permissions and the creation, update and management of files.
+We developed a fully working prototype (please see the repository) implementing the cryptographic access control scheme developed by Garrison et al. The prototype was tested with several simulated sequences of operations combining the creation of users and roles, assignment and revoking of permissions and the creation, update and management of files.
 The prototype offers a user interface based on web technologies and RESTful APIs.

-We implemented a proof-of-concept application of our architectural model and the Multi-Objective Optimization Problem (MOOP) in a web dashboard.
+We implemented a proof-of-concept application of our architectural model and the Multi-Objective Optimization Problem (MOOP) in a web dashboard (please see the repository).
 For demonstration purposes, the MOOP is reduced to a constrained weighted sum optimization problem.
 The dashboard allows configuring pre-filters on the possible architectures, weights and soft-hard constraints.
 The optimization problem is solved in real-time and the resulting architectures, along with the effect on the security and usability goals, are shown in the last blue sections.
 You can freely interact with the dashboard.

 Adam J. Lee